hendog82/LED_driver/README.md

 # LED driver

-Allows user to select between 5 light patterns on WS2812B LED strip.
+Allows a user to use a button to switch between 5 light patterns on a WS2812B LED strip.

+This code requires the ESP-IDF libraries.

 ### Lab Elements Encorporated:
   1) GPIO's.
 The button is connected to a GPIO with an internal PULLUP resistor.
 When the button is pressed, the GPIO is connected to GND which triggers a negative-edge interrupt.